autodidacttrade/staking-surferpunk/README.md

 # SurferPunk Token + Staking DApp + NFT Access Pass (ERC-721) (Hardhat | Solidity)

-This project includes the smart contracts and scripts for **SURFPK (SurferPunk)**, an ERC-20 token deployed on Ethereum’s Sepolia testnet, and a basic staking contract with time-based reward logic.
+This project includes the smart contracts and scripts for **SRFPK (SurferPunk)**, an ERC-20 token deployed on Ethereum’s Sepolia testnet, and a basic staking contract with time-based reward logic.

 ## 🔧 Stack Used